 Designing a European cooperation project is a formative process that allows organisations to better define their needs and draw strategies of cooperation that can bring in new expertise, skills and innovative approaches.

 Incubator is one of our flagship capacity-building programmes.
 It aims to support mid-to-senior levels-professionals from cultural centres involved or seeking involvement in European Projects such as Creative Europe or Erasmus +.
+The programme is designed to support social innovation within our network and sometimes beyond.

 The annual programme includes 4 phases: